dnsimple/dnsimple-support/content/articles/squarespace-service.markdown

 ---

 Create your own space with [Squarespace](http://www.squarespace.com).
-With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Google Workspace using the one-click service we provide.
+With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Squarespace using the one-click service we provide.

 ## Setting up at Squarespace